kmitesh/Personal-Portfolio-Website/README.md

-# My personal portfolio website which contains a portfolio, resume and useful links
+# My personal portfolio website which contains a portfolio projects, resume and useful links